 Along with the meal expense restriction, the company proposed to remove meat products from staff events.
 They estimated the policy would help save around 445.1m pounds of CO2 emissions by 2023.

 WeWork's stance may have been unusually proactive, but the environmental impact of business expenses is a commonplace concern for organisations.
 The prime example of this is with global efforts to reduce carbon dioxide emissions.

 Companies are reducing unnecessary business trips and favouring forms of transportation with the least environmental impact.
 This includes seeking out alternative options such as virtual meetings, video conferencing, and other forms of communication that do not require physical transportation.

 Where business trips are unavoidable, companies are looking to favour forms of transportation that have the least amount of environmental impact.
 Examples include public transportation, carpooling, and eco-friendly vehicles.

 Tools to help track and monitor a company’s carbon footprint are integrated into an expenses management system such as Webexpenses.
 It automatically calculates the carbon emissions for air, car and rail journeys.
 However, despite a recent upturn, Webexpenses’ carbon tracking feature is still only used by 5% of clients.
 This suggests that many businesses are not actively measuring their environmental footprint.

 But alongside environmental concerns, there are also areas where the ethical considerations of an expense policy come into play.
 A typical example of this is the issue of whether employees should be allowed to claim for alcoholic beverages.

-Negotiating an ethical business expenses maze
+Negotiating ethical business expenses